PEtab-dev/PEtab/doc/_static/README.rst

 PEtab is built around `SBML <http://sbml.org/>`_ and based on tab-separated values (TSV) files.
-It is meant as a standardized way to provide information for parameter estimation which is out of the current scope of SBML.
+It is meant as a standardized way to provide information for parameter estimation, which is out of the current scope of SBML.
 This includes for example: